-The NCAA committee member/site representative will conduct a mandatory coaches and administrators meeting (also referred to as the pretournament meeting) before the start of competition to review policies and procedures governing the conduct of the championship and to introduce the games committee.
+The NCAA committee member/site representative will conduct a mandatory administrative meeting before the start of competition to review policies and procedures governing the conduct of the championship and to introduce the games committee.
 It is mandatory that each institution's head coach attend the meeting, and it is strongly encouraged that the athletics director, senior woman administrator or designated institutional administrator (other than a member of the ice hockey coaching staff) of each participating institution, as well as the sports information director and athletic trainer, attend the meeting.
-At first-round sites, the meeting will be held two hours before the game and the meeting checklist is included in the Appendixes.
-At the finals site, the meeting time and location on the Thursday prior to competition will be included in the participant manual.
-A brief, additional coaches meeting to review post final game procedures will be held at the finals site on Saturday (time TBD), if necessary.
+At preliminary-round sites, the meeting will be held at minimum two hours before the game, or the night before, and the meeting checklist/agenda will be provided to the site rep and hosts to administer the meeting.
+At the finals site, the meeting time and location on the Thursday prior to competition will be included in the participant manual; the meeting checklist and agenda will be provided to the advancing teams.